 The UK government decided not to "call in" the decision – allowing the new coal mine to go ahead.
 But in February 2021, following widespread criticism from campaigners and local groups, Cumbria Council decided to reconsider its decision citing "new information" on the government's carbon budgets.

-After taking part in climate strikes in February 2019, Isabella got to know environmentally-minded people in her local area, and together they formed the Climate Emergency West Cumbria group.
+After taking part in climate strikes in February 2019, young campaigner Isabella Bridgman got to know environmentally-minded people in her local area, and together they formed the Climate Emergency West Cumbria group.
 One of her areas of interest is engaging with young people.

 Isabella’s work with young people isn’t the only local campaigning she's done in Cumbria.
-She has since played a big role in protesting against a project that could create 450 million tonnes of carbon dioxide over its lifetime – the same as the total UK greenhouse gas emissions in 2017.
+She has since played a big role in protesting a project that could create over 200 million tonnes of carbon dioxide over its lifetime.

 When the mining company submitted its revised planning application, she organised a lobby targeting members of the council’s Development and Control Committee and encouraged her community to respond to the public consultation.